 Cabinet Secretary for Local Government and Public Services Alun Davies says a £25m boost for the South Wales Valleys could transform communities for many years to come.

-The taskforce’s plan Our Valleys, Our Future, included seven strategic hubs for the Valleys – areas of focused public sector investment, which aim to attract private sector investment, creating jobs and opportunities within the Valleys.
+The taskforce’s plan Our Valleys, Our Future, included 7 strategic hubs for the Valleys – areas of focused public sector investment, which aim to attract private sector investment, creating jobs and opportunities within the Valleys.

 The seven areas identified as strategic hubs are accessible within 45 minutes to most people living within Valley communities by public transport.
 These are Northern Bridgend, Ebbw Vale, Cwmbran, Merthyr, Pontypridd, Caerphilly, and Neath.